Professional Reviews

 Kaspersky Safe Kids Customer Support

-Kaspersky Safe Kids provides pretty good customer support.
-It has live chat, phone support in 10+ countries including the US, the UK, and Canada, email support, in-depth tutorials, helpful troubleshooting guides, and a forum.
-Unfortunately, it’s missing relevant frequently asked questions (FAQs) that address the parental control app — instead, the FAQs only cover Kaspersky’s other products.
+Kaspersky Safe Kids provides reliable customer support.
+You can seek assistance through live chat, email, or phone (accessible in over 10 countries including the US, the UK, and Canada).
+Additionally, there are thorough tutorials, handy troubleshooting guides, and a community forum.
+However, the FAQ section doesn’t cover the parental control app; it only focuses on Kaspersky’s other offerings.

 Kaspersky Safe Kids Customer Support

-Kaspersky Safe Kids is a good option for large families, as it allows you to monitor up to 500 devices.
+Kaspersky Safe Kids is a good option for large families, as it allows you to monitor unlimited devices.
 It also provides access to good filtering and tracking features and comes with user-friendly parental apps.

 You get access to all industry-standard parental control features, such as web and app filtering, location tracking, time limits, scheduling, and activity reports.
-I especially like that kids can’t use top VPNs to bypass this parental app’s web filtering.
+I especially like that kids can’t use top VPNs to bypass Kaspersky’s web filtering.

-That said, there are some areas that need improvement — Kaspersky Safe Kids’s time limits and scheduling features don’t work on iOS, its app filtering is pretty limited on iOS devices, and its location tracking feature doesn’t display your kid’s previous locations, only their current whereabouts.
-What’s more, the parental mobile apps don’t have the social media monitoring feature, and the Android app for parents displays incorrect information about YouTube video monitoring.
+That said, there are some areas that need improvement — Kaspersky Safe Kids’s app filtering is pretty limited on iOS devices, and its location tracking feature doesn’t display your kid’s previous locations, only their current whereabouts.
+What’s more, the parental mobile apps don’t have the social media monitoring feature, and the Android and iOS apps for parents don’t display your kid’s web activity.

 But, overall, Kaspersky Safe Kids is a decent parental control app.
-It has one of the best free plans out there and is available as a very affordable standalone purchase — alternatively, you can get 1 year of free access to it through the Kaspersky Premium subscription, which also provides access to one of the best antivirus programs in 2023.
+It’s available as a very affordable standalone purchase — alternatively, you can get 1 year of free access to it through the Kaspersky Premium subscription, which also provides access to one of the best antivirus programs in 2024.
 And each purchase is backed by a 30-day money-back guarantee.

 Frequently Asked Questions